-Covid-19 vaccine for 5- to 11-year-olds is safe and shows 'robust' antibody response, Pfizer says - Local News 8
+COVID-19 vaccine for 5- to 11-year-olds is safe and shows 'robust' antibody response, Pfizer says - Local News 8

 By Amanda Sealy, CNN

-These are the first such results released for this age group for a US Covid-19 vaccine, and the data has not yet been peer-reviewed or published.
+These are the first such results released for this age group for a US COVID-19 vaccine, and the data has not yet been peer-reviewed or published.
 Pfizer said it plans to submit to the US Food and Drug Administration for emergency use authorization soon.
+FDA officials have said that once data is submitted, the agency could authorize a vaccine for younger children in a matter of weeks.

 “The 10 microgram dose was carefully selected as the preferred dose for safety, tolerability and immunogenicity in children 5 to 11 years of age,” Pfizer said in a news release.